Journaling to Help Reduce Stress and Anxiety

 How to use journaling to reduce stress and anxiety

 Below are a set of journaling prompts to help relieve and reduce stress and anxiety.
 I recommend journaling every day (or nearly every day) for two to three weeks.
-Try to find a time that works for you; journaling every morning before work or every night right before bed can help create a new habit, which ultimately help you remember to journal.
+Try to find a time that works for you; journaling every morning before work or every night right before bed can help create a new habit, which ultimately helps you remember to journal.
 You don’t have to use all of the journaling prompts.
 Feel free to use those that are helpful to you and modify them to best suit your needs.

 - What do you feel anxious about right now?